Why You Should Compost In Your Garden

 Composting may sound intimidating, but in reality, it is a straightforward and easily implementable practice.
 It requires minimal effort on your part and can be done using everyday kitchen and yard waste.
 With a little bit of knowledge and a small investment of time, you can start composting and reap the benefits for your garden and the environment.

-See also What Are The Best Eco-Friendly Ways To Control Garden Pests?
+See also Eco-Friendly Ways To Design A Vertical Garden

 Requires Minimal Effort